Danny Woodhead

-Early years
+Early life

 Woodhead played football at North Platte High School in North Platte, Nebraska, and broke many records.
 North Platte reached the state finals in 2001, with Woodhead's help after beating Millard North High School team 24–21.
 Woodhead blocked a field goal attempt late in the fourth quarter to give North Platte possession with only minutes left.
 North Platte's Ben Woodhead, Woodhead's older brother, threw a pass down field to set up a game-winning field goal by Jake McCarthy.
 However, North Platte went on to lose the state championship 28–14 to Millard West High School.

 In Woodhead's junior season, his team went 8–1 in the regular season, and won two games in the playoffs before falling to Millard North in the semifinals.

 In Woodhead's senior season, North Platte had its first undefeated regular season in 40 years, going 9–0.
 The team went on to beat Omaha North High School in the first round of the playoffs, Bellevue East in the second round, and finally lost to Millard North 21–7 in the semifinals for the second year in a row.
 Woodhead finished as Nebraska's Class A leading rusher, as well as Nebraska's Class A all-time leading rusher with 4,891 yards (2000–2003).
 North Platte High's quarterback that year, Derek Enderle, also finished as the state's leading passer.
 This marked the first time in North Platte's history that the football team finished with the state's leading passer and rusher in the same season.

 In addition to being a star in football, Woodhead was also a four-year letterman that set school or state records in three other sports; in track & field, he broke the school record after sprinting a blistering 10.5 seconds in the 100-meter dash; in basketball, he once scored 47 points in a game; in soccer, he netted 16 goals in a season.